riceissa/spaced-inbox/README.md

 ## TODO

 - there's a good chance I'll hate how interaction works (right now you have to manually go to the relevant line)
+  - There's a way to _almost_ integrate interaction within standard text editors.
+Vim/emacs already support programs like grep, where it is possible to feed in a list of line numbers and be able to jump between them.
+This let's you _view_ the notes that are due and navigate between them.
+However, it does not give you a way to actually interact with that item (i.e. press "good" or "again") -- usually with grep/make you interact by _fixing something in the source file itself_, and by re-running grep/make, the error clears and it's removed from the list of errors.
+But with spaced inbox, you don't necessarily want to edit the note at all, in which case, you need some _other_ channel through which to tell the scheduler that you reviewed the note.
 - notes identity is very crude right now: we just check the sha1 hash, so any modification to a note will turn it into a note with different identity, which means the review schedule will reset.
 I think there's a decent chance this is actually ok: the notes you modify are the notes you are actually engaging with, so you actually want them around more frequently.
 (Unfortunately, I don't think I will find out if it's fine [anytime soon](https://wiki.issarice.com/wiki/Iteration_cadence_for_spaced_repetition_experiments).)

 ## License